March 9 - 10, 2018 in Kresge Auditorium at Bowdoin College

 A limited number of scholarships are available for teachers, librarians, and students.
 Please contact Karen Myrick for information.

-The Brunswick Inn, 165 Park Row, Brunswick offers Winter Weekend participants a special two-night rate, which includes a full hot breakfast.
+The Brunswick Inn, 165 Park Row, Brunswick offers Winter Weekend participants a special one-night rate of $160, which includes a full hot breakfast.
 To get the special rate, please call the Inn directly at 207-729-4914 (or toll free at 1-800-299-4914) and ask for the Maine Humanities Council Winter Weekend rate.

 A map of the Bowdoin campus can be found on the Bowdoin website.
 The program will be held in Kresge Auditorium, on the lower level of the Visual Arts Building.
 Meals will be taken at Thorne Dining Hall.